Orange-OpenSource/a11y-guidelines/src/en/articles/form/part2/index.md

 To achieve this, several solutions exist:

 <ul>
-   <li>programmatically, you must use the <code>required</code> or <code>aria-required="true"</code> attribute in the <code>input</code> tag of our fields , using these attributes will allow assistive technologies (AT) to indicate that the field is required.</li>
+   <li>Programmatically, you must use the <code>required</code> or <code>aria-required="true"</code> attribute in the <code>input</code> tag of our fields, using these attributes will allow assistive technologies (AT) to indicate that the field is required.</li>
-   <li>users not using assistive technologies must also be informed that the field is mandatory; it is therefore necessary to add a visual identification that is not based solely on the color (for example, by explicitly mentioning "mandatory").
-If this identification is not made via explicit text, for example, an asterisk (*), the meaning must be explained, such as, for example, "All mandatory fields are marked with an *", which will be placed beginning of the form.</li>
+   <li>Users who do not use assistive technologies must also be informed that the field is mandatory.
+Add a visual identification that is not based solely on color (for example, by explicitly mentioning 'mandatory').
+If this identification is not made via explicit text, for example, an asterisk (*), the meaning must be explained, such as, for example, 'All mandatory fields are marked with an *', which will be placed beginning of the form.</li>
 </ul>

 #### Example

 In our registration example, several fields can be considered mandatory in order to validate your registration: email, password, first name and last name.

-They must therefore be specified to users.
+They must therefore be clearly indicated to users.

 <div class="col-md-8">
   <form id="formulaire" class="border border-secondary p-3 my-2">